 The Relationship Between Nonstrategic Nuclear Weapons and U.S. Nonproliferation Policy.
 The Bush Administration has stated that the new U.S. nuclear posture, along with the research into the development of new types of nuclear warheads, contributes to U.S. efforts to stem the proliferation of nuclear, chemical, and biological weapons.
 It argues that, by creating a more credible threat against the capabilities of nations that seek these weapons, the U.S. policy deters their acquisition or deployment.
-It also reinforces the value of the U.S. extended deterrent to allies in Europe and Japan, thus discouraging them from acquiring their own nuclear weapons.
+It also reinforces the value of the U.S. extended deterrent to allies in Europe and Japan, thus discouraging them from acquiring their own nuclear weapons.50

-&lt;sup>49 William Arkin, "New Nukes?
+49 William Arkin, "New Nukes?
 No Way," Los Angeles Times, August 17, 2003.

-&lt;sup>50 An Assessment of the Impact of Repeal of the Prohibition on Low Yield Warhead Development on the Ability of the United States to Achieve its Nonproliferation Objectives, jointly submitted to the Congress by the Secretary of State, Secretary of Defense, and Secretary of Energy, March 2004, p.
-4.
+50 An Assessment of the Impact of Repeal of the Prohibition on Low Yield Warhead Development on the Ability of the United States to Achieve its Nonproliferation Objectives, jointly submitted to the Congress by the Secretary of State, Secretary of Defense, and (continued...)

 Critics of the Administration's policy question whether the United States needs new nuclear weapons to deter the acquisition or use of WMD by other nations; as was noted above, they claim that U.S. conventional weapons can achieve this objective.
 Further, many analysts claim that the U.S. policy will actually spur proliferation, encouraging other countries to acquire their own WMD.
 Specifically, they note that U.S. plans and programs reinforce the view that nuclear weapons have military utility.
-If the world's only conventional superpower needs more nuclear weapons to maintain its security, then other nations could also argue that nuclear weapons would serve their security interests.
-Consequently, according to the Administration's critics, the United States will ignite a new arms race if it pursues new types of nuclear weapons to achieve newly defined battlefield objectives.
-The Administration has countered this argument by noting that few nations acquire nuclear weapons in response to U.S. nuclear programs.
-They do so either to address their own regional security challenges, or to counter U.S. conventional superiority.
+If the world's only conventional superpower needs more nuclear weapons to maintain its security, then it would be difficult for the United States to argue that other nations could not also benefit from these weapons.
+Such nations could also argue that nuclear weapons would serve their security interests.
+Consequently, according to the Administration's critics, the United States might ignite a new arms race if it pursues new types of nuclear weapons to achieve newly defined battlefield objectives.51 The Administration has countered this argument by noting that few nations acquire nuclear weapons in response to U.S. nuclear programs.
+They do so either to address their own regional security challenges, or to counter U.S. conventional superiority.52